-1 Complete resume.
-In order to fully evaluate your application, your resume must include:

-(a) Paid and non-paid experience, job title, location(s), dates held (month/year), and hours worked per week for each position.
+- 1 Complete resume.
+In order to fully evaluate your application, your resume must include: - (a) Paid and non-paid experience, job title, location(s), dates held (month/year), and hours worked per week for each position.
 Dates (month/year) and locations for all overseas field experience must also be detailed.
-Any experience that does not include dates (month/year), locations, and hours per week will not be counted towards meeting the solicitation requirements.

-(b) Specific duties performed that fully detail the level and complexity of the work.

-(c) Names and contact information (phone and email) for all supervisors within the last 10 years.

-(d) Education and any other qualifications including job-related training courses, job-related skills, or job-related honors, awards or accomplishments.

-(e) Country of Citizenship.
+Any experience that does not include dates (month/year), locations will not be counted towards meeting the solicitation requirements.
+In addition, you must indicate if the position is/was full-time, if not, please note the number of hours worked per week.
+If experience does not indicate this information, the application will not be counted towards meeting the solicitation requirements. - (b) Specific duties performed that fully detail the level and complexity of the work. - (c) Names and contact information (phone and email) for all supervisors within the last 10 years. - (d) Education and any other qualifications including job-related training courses, job-related skills, or job-related honors, awards or accomplishments. - (e) Country of Citizenship.